Get insider access

 Notable Mentions

-• Sony SRS-XB13: The Sony SRS-XB13 is a small portable speaker with a carrying strap.
-It's well-built with an IP67 rating for dust and water resistance and has incredible directivity, resulting in a wide and natural-sounding soundstage.
-Unfortunately, it doesn't float in water like the Ultimate Ears WONDERBOOM 3.
+• Sony SRS-XB100: The Sony SRS-XB100 is a small portable speaker with a carrying strap.
+It's well-built, has an IP67 rating for dust and water resistance, and floats in water.
+While it can deliver a lot of boomy high bass, its soundstage isn't as wide or spacious as the Ultimate Ears WONDERBOOM 3.
 See our review

 • JBL PartyBox 710: The JBL PartyBox 710 is a much larger speaker than the JBL PartyBox 310 that can produce a more extended low bass.
 You can feel the deep thump and rumble typically present in bass-heavy music, and it can also get incredibly loud.
 However, unlike the 310, it isn't battery-powered or very portable, so you can't easily transport it.
 See our review